andreafspeziale/nestjs-search/README.md

 In addition to the module and the injectable client you can import and use the following features as soon as you add the related peer dependency:

 - exporting an `OSHealthIndicator` for your server which requires `@nestjs/terminus`
-- environment variables parsers/validators:
-  - eventually using and requiring `zod`
-  - eventually using and requiring `class-transformer` and `class-validator`
+- environment variables parsers/validators (eventually using and requiring `zod`)

 Check the next chapters for more info of the above mentioned features.